Best winter wildlife spectacles in the UK

 Similar in looks to the skylark, the woodlark is more fond of the heaths of southern and eastern England and is particularly visible in February and March so late winter/early spring is the best time to set out on a mission to hear their song.
 Look for its deeply undulating flight – and, of course, listen for the fabulous song.

-When to see and hear woodlarks in the UK
+When can you see and hear woodlarks in the UK?

 Mating foxes